 Cary’s careful reading of and notes on my manuscript helped me in many ways.
 He really understood the story I was trying to tell and gave me specific feedback on how to structure the narrative to most powerfully tell it (how/when to use flashbacks , whose perspective and point of view had the most strength, how to edit out scenes that took the reader away from the main story).
 He also suggested books written in similar styles and about similar themes, which gave me concrete examples of some of the structural edits he suggested.
 Cary’s feedback was thoughtful and detailed, and he was available to do multiple readings as I began the editing process, which also kept me focused and productive as I rewrote.

-— MADELEINE R., El Cerrito, CA.
+— MADELEINE R., El Cerrito, CA

-I had the pleasure of working with Cary on several manuscripts when I was a production editor at Cambridge University Press.
+I had the opportunity to work with Cary on several manuscripts when I was a production editor at Cambridge University Press.
 Cary impressed me right away with his thorough grasp of style guidelines and his consummate skill at copy- and line-editing.
 What really set him apart, though, was his ability to quickly comprehend the concepts associated with specialized and arcane academic works and guide the authors to greater clarity in both their arguments and their structural approaches to the subject matter.
 Cary was tactful but forthright in calling out the sort of needlessly convoluted “academese” that sometimes afflicted such manuscripts, and the authors were grateful for his insight.
 I should add that Cary is, on a personal level, kind, funny, and easy to get along with—qualities that make a sometimes difficult editorial process much more enjoyable.

-— MARY BECKER, previously with Cambridge University Press, now with Oxford University Press
+— MARY BECKER, Cambridge University Press (retired)

 ⎯⎯ Fees & Details ⎯⎯